The 1920s: Rumours

 The world’s longest-running soap, Radio 4’s The Archers, running since 1950, features the Civil Partnership of characters Ian and Adam.

-The UK’s first LGBTQ+ History Month gets its initial publicity on BBC Radio 4’s ‘Today’ programme.
+The UK’s first LGBT+ History Month gets its initial publicity on BBC Radio 4’s ‘Today’ programme.
 The underlying tone of the interview arguably mirrors that of earlier attempts by the BBC to grapple with the issues.
 Throughout the interview there is a general emphasis on challenging the need for the event.

 One of the most prominent out lesbians in broadcasting, Claire Balding, and Radio 4 Announcer Alice Arnold celebrate their Civil Partnership in 2006.